J’ai une petite anecdote à vous raconter.

 I’m not just one style of course.
 That would be too easy!
 No one ever is !

 It seems I’m more of a scandi – contemporary kinda girl, with a vintage + – ethnic – boho chic twist.
-I want the general scheme to be cohesive and translate into a place where Paris meets L.A., Ibiza & Portugal (I love their tiles too much).
+I want the general scheme to be cohesive and translate into a place where Paris meets L.A. and Ibiza).

 – Just like when reading a book, there is a story to understand through correlations and linking words –